Towson University offers the following need-based grants. All these programs require a Free Application for Federal

 Awards are pro-rated based on full-time, 3/4 time, 1/2 time, or less than 1/2 time enrollment.
 See Minimum Credit requirements.
 Awards may not be used for summer enrollment.

-For priority consideration, new freshman applicants must apply for fall semester admission and submit a complete admission application (including transcripts and other admission documents) by November 15 and must also submit a FAFSA by February 1.
+For priority consideration, new freshman applicants must apply for fall semester admission and submit a complete admission application (including transcripts and other admission documents) by November 15 and must also submit a FAFSA by our FAFSA Priority Deadlines.